cavallifly/Denaud_et_al_GenomeBiol_2025/README.md

 We suggest to install [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) and create an [environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 Ensure that you have a working version of R. The scripts in this repository have been tested for version 4.0.5 (2021-03-31).
 Install the following packages: misha, shaman, ggpubr, dplyr, doParallel.
+For example using the commands:
+'''
 conda install bioconda::r-misha
+'''

 #bash: identify, convert